European Champions Cup: Saracens v Clermont Auvergne moved to Monday

 - From the section Rugby Union

-Saracens' European Champions Cup match with Clermont Auvergne at Allianz Park will be played behind closed doors on Monday at 17:30 GMT.
+Clermont Auvergne have described the events around the postponement and rescheduling of their match against Saracens as "absurd".

-The teams were due to meet - in a repeat of the 2017 final - at Allianz Park on Sunday, but the match was postponed because of the weather.
+The European Champions Cup match - a repeat of the 2017 final - will now take place in front of fans at Allianz Park at 17:30 GMT on Monday.

+In a statement Clermont described events of the last 24 hours as an "episode of amateurism".

+It was initially announced the match would be played behind closed doors but Saracens said on Monday the stadium is now safe for supporters.

+"Having assessed the stadium facilities it will be open for fans to come and watch the game," the club said.

-Tournament organiser European Professional Club Rugby said no fans would be allowed attend the rearranged match because of "continuing adverse weather conditions expected in the vicinity of the stadium".
+Tournament organiser, European Professional Club Rugby, had said on Sunday no fans would be allowed attend the rearranged match because of "continuing adverse weather conditions expected in the vicinity of the stadium".

+But Saracens chairman, Nigel Wray, said: "We look forward to seeing as many of you here as possible.

+"We will do what we can to not be beaten by the adverse conditions put in front of us, both on and off the pitch - it's the British Way, it's the Saracens Way.
+Real supporters with real tickets will always be welcome."

 Saracens are top of Pool 2, one point ahead of Clermont.